dmounday/MHatMotenio/README.md

 The power on/off state is stored in the ATMega328 EEPROM and is used to power on the RPi when power is restored.

+Repo contains files for project build under VSCode with PlatformIO extensions.

+Original code at:
 http://LowPowerLab.com/MightyHat
 PiGateway project: http://LowPowerLab.com/gateway